Planning to plant garlic this spring? If so, now is the time to get it in the ground. Here’s a step-by-step guide to take you through the process.

 When you have a clove in each hole, cover them up with soil.

 Then, cover the bed with several inches of mulch.
-Leaves are readily available this time of year, so that’s what I used.
+This is especially important, if you’re planting your garlic in the fall.
+Leaves are a no-cost option, so that’s what I use.